We start with waistbands, but the technique is the same for collar stands/bands, and extended sleeve cuffs.

 Use a strip of paper such as adding machine tape.
 If it’s stiff, crumple it up, smooth it out, crumple it up again.
 Pleat little darts into it and check against the curve of you neck, or waist or whatever, and then tape it into place.
 If there are uneven places such as at left, slash them with scissors, re-shape and tape.

-Including the photography and processing the shots, this took less than five minutes.
+Including the photography and processing the shots, shaping a couple bands took less than five minutes.